 Article Last Updated March 2019

-This article lists some common issues encountered during the delivery of ExamLock exams and the recommended mitigation steps.
-Instructors should review these in advance of exam delivery to ensure they know how to handle any potential issues.
+This article lists some common issues encountered during the delivery of ExamLock exams and the recommended mitigation steps that Instructors can follow to get them resolved.
+These should review these in advance of exam delivery to ensure they know how to handle any potential issues.

 Please note: The recommended first step in most cases where ExamLock encounters any problems is to have the student restart and re-enter the session code, especially if a problem is encountered when submitting.
 The application is designed to resume gracefully and complete the submission process.
 Instructors should not attempt to force submit from the ExamLock manager until they have consulted with eClass support staff as this can cause further problems.